PhD Admissions Requirements and Procedures

 For more information

 For more information, please review the Stanford Graduate Admissions web site.
 If you still have questions after carefully reviewing this page and our FAQ page, please contact us at stat-admissions-PhD [at] lists.stanford.edu (subject: Admissions%3A%20LAST%20NAME%2C%20First%20Name) (stat-admissions-PhD[at]lists[dot]stanford[dot]edu); type "Admissions: LAST NAME, First Name" in the subject line of your message, specifying your last and first names.
-We receive a large number of requests for information, and therefore appreciate your understanding in the event that there are delays in receiving a response.
+We receive a large number of requests for information, and therefore appreciate your understanding if there are delays in receiving a response.

 Good luck!
 We look forward to receiving your application.